When I began writing this piece, I already knew which picture I wanted to feature.

 Yet here I am, getting ready to walk across the stage.

 You know, maybe it’s not always the big moments that make the greatest impact.

-Maybe it’s little things that poke, prod, and shape you into the person you eventually become. ∎
+Maybe it’s little things like these that poke, prod, and shape you into the person you eventually become. ∎